 What we value shapes how we use our time and energy.
 What we value drives the choices we make, including the careers we pursue.
-We may know very well what we value, or we may not.
-What we value may unconsciously influence our decisions and how we spend our time.
-Also, our values may change over time.
+Our values may change over time.
 In light of changes and developments in our lives, we may reprioritize what we value.

 Values shared by most healthcare professionals are equity, commitment to human service and well-being, empathy, hard work, curiosity, science, kindness, and compassion.
 Caring for people as a healthcare provider means doing everything you reasonably can to promote as much wellness as is possible in the life of each patient or client you serve.

 Take time to reflect on (and investigate) your values.